klekarkar/isimipclim/README.md

 ```
 bash isimip.sh -m all -v tas -s historical -x "-120 -100" -y "30 40"

 Please specify a conda environment to activate if ncml files are to be generated.
-Type 'no' if you want to only download the data.
+Type 'no' if you only want to download the data.
+The required conda env installation instruction can be retrieved here https://github.com/SantanderMetGroup/climate4R
-Conda environment:

 ```

 This would Download for all models and scenarios, the daily data for tas.
-Generating ncml files requires the installation of R and climate4R packages (loadeR in particular).
+Generating ncml files requires the installation of climate4R in a conda environment.